iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Not very useful.
+The app only works, if someone who had or has COVID is using it too!
+It DOES NOT just detect people with Covid and alert you.
+I uninstalled it after a week of nothing and especially after 5 people tested positive where I work and the app never alerted me!
+It's really a waste of time.<br> :date: __2020-12-05 15:02:06__

+> It keeps freezing after verifying my age.
+Still not working for me.
+I have a galaxy 8+.<br> :date: __2020-12-02 01:05:58__

 > I don't have Covid yet...
 But this app seems to assume everyone has COVID, and don't have COVID was not an option...
 So how is this going to help me as a doctor who comes in contact with patients daily....<br> :date: __2020-11-26 17:17:20__

 > Does not work.
 Good idea but shame on NJ for not developing it right so it works.
 This could really keep people safe if they did it right.
 Dissapointing but thats no surprise given our government and the state of the world.<br> :date: __2020-11-26 05:54:06__